 The spectral passbands are defined by a sequence of metal mesh filters at various locations and by the waveguide cut-offs and provide two overlapping bands of 194-313 μ m (SSW) and 303-671 μ m (SLW).
-Their relative spectral response curves (RSRF) are given in much more detail in Section 5.3 (see Figure 5.14).
+The spectrometer filters transmissions are shown in Figure 2.6.
+Note that the filter transmissions are only provided here for information, they are not actually used in the spectrometer processing or calibration.
+More useful information provide relative spectral response curves (RSRF) presented in greater details in Section 5.3.